-Linkage agreements have been established to allow students direct entry into medical school programs immediately after successful completion of the PMED program.
-These schools include Drexel University College of Medicine, Philadelphia College of Osteopathic Medicine, Robert Wood Johnson School of Medicine and the Edward Via Virginia College of Osteopathic Medicine.
+Linkage and affiliation agreements have been established that guarantee interviews for successful students upon completion of the PMED program.
+These schools include Drexel University College of Medicine, Edward Via College of Osteopathic Medicine, Philadelphia College of Osteopathic Medicine, and the Robert Wood Johnson School of Medicine.

+The program consists of 5 semesters parsed out over 2 years.
 The curriculum offers the prerequisite science courses required by most health professional schools.
 During the first year, general chemistry and general physics with laboratories are offered.
 During the second year, students take organic chemistry and general biology in the summer and fall semesters.
-Outside of the program, the opportunity for students to take additional courses through Drexel University is available.
-Due to modifications beings made to the MCAT in 2015, a biochemistry course will be made available through the PMED program.
+During the final semester, a formal MCAT review course is offered to students, expense free.
+In addition, two elective courses are offered including Molecular Biology & Biochemistry and Sociology & Psychology.

 For more information, visit Drexel's College of Medicine Evening Post-Baccalaureate Pre-Medical Certificate Program web page.

 |PMED 121S||General Physics I||3.0|